-- Represented numerous clients in real estate tax assessment and tax exemption cases, including commercial property, residential property, nursing homes, hospitals, property owned by religious groups, private clubs, a casino, state universities, a YMCA and the Pittsburgh International Airport.
+- Represented numerous clients in real estate tax assessment and tax exemption cases, including commercial property, residential property, nursing homes, hospitals, property owned by religious groups, private clubs, a casino, colleges and universities, a YMCA and the Pittsburgh International Airport.

 - Represented a waste water treatment facility before the Pennsylvania Environmental Hearing Board in defending a citation issued by Pennsylvania Department of Environmental Protection and re-establishing the ability of our client to conduct its business operations.

 - Represented coal supply companies in litigation with steel manufacturers and other customers, foreign and domestic.
 Handled cases in the banking industry involving electronic fraud transfers.